 - Looking for a no-cook side dish?
 Try this Asian cucumber salad.
 It's nice and light for the summer months.

 - For a kid-friendly skirt steak side dish, try roasted broccoli.
 Throw it in the oven when you preheat the grill so it's ready at the same time as the steak.

 Grilled Asian Marinated Skirt Steak

-- Heat a grill to medium high heat (approximately 450°F).
+- Preheat a gas grill to high heat (about 500°F).

 - Cook the skirt steak covered over direct heat for 3 - 5 minutes on each side, or until the internal temperature reaches 125°F. The outside of the steak should have browned grill marks.